Fire extinguisher legislation in the UK can feel a little complicated.

 4. The O-Ring will have been replaced (an O-Ring makes sure the extinguisher has an airtight seal).

 5. You will have an in-date service certificate from a BAFE qualified individual or organisation.

-10. How often should fire extinguishers be replaced?
+10. How often should fire extinguishers be replaced according to regulations?

 UK fire extinguisher regulations recommend that extinguishers should be replaced every 5 years, apart from CO2 extinguishers which should be replaced every 10 years.

 Exceptions to the rule: if an extinguisher is damaged, discharged or otherwise unable to be used safely, then it should be replaced immediately.

 11. Can I get my extinguishers refilled instead of replacing them?

 For environmental reasons it is not advised to pour the contents of fire extinguishers into public drains.